FiachraCI/popquizzer/README.md

 Testing was conducted on [Google Chrome](https://www.google.com/intl/en_ie/chrome/) throughout, and on [Firefox](https://www.mozilla.org/en-US/firefox/new/), [Safari](https://www.apple.com/safari/), [Microsoft Edge](https://www.microsoft.com/en-us/edge) and [iOS](https://www.apple.com/ie/ios/ios-14/) at the final testing stage.

-Family members and friends with various devices assisted in testing the deployed site and reported no major bugs in deployed final site.
+Family members and friends with various devices assisted in testing the deployed site and reported no major bugs in the deployed final site.

 ### Bugs during build